cristianmercado19/ionic-oAuth-example/README.md

 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/06%20OAuth%20client%20%20%20ebrickApi.png)

 ### API configuration - Google +
 At this moment the credential's configuration has finished.
-You have the posibility to interact with the oAuth google's service.
+You have the possibility to interact with the oAuth Google's service.
 However, we are looking for to interact with the `Google + API` in order to get more information about the user.

 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/07%20API%20Library%20%20%20ebrickApi.png)

-In this case you have the posibility to add more apis, however we are going to limit the example.
+In this case you have the possibility to add more APIs, however we are going to limit the example.

 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/08%20API%20Library%20%20%20ebrickApi%202.png)